Project Overview

 Wodonga is experiencing unprecedented growth.
 Its population forecast to double by 2060 and the Leneva Valley has been identified as a key area for residential and community development on the city’s rural outskirts.
 To support this growth, the capacity of both the Baranduda Sewer Pump Station (SPS) and Middle Creek SPS need to be increased.

-Currently, wastewater is collected at the Baranduda WWTP and pumped to Middle Creek SPS, before transferring to the Wodonga gravity reticulation system, eventually ending up the West Wodonga Wastewater Treatment Plant.
+Currently, wastewater is collected at the Baranduda Wastewater Treatment Plant (WWTP) and pumped to Middle Creek SPS, before transferring to the Wodonga gravity reticulation system, eventually ending up the West Wodonga Wastewater Treatment Plant.

 To meet the project goals, we need to upgrade the existing pipework between the pump stations.
 This includes installing new pumps and electrical switchboards at each site.
 During these works, some pump stations will need to be temporarily shut down, so alternative flow management will be put in place.